CharlieCorner/reImgur/README.md

 # reImgur
-A Google Chrome extension that allows you redirection to Imgur images from its album URL
+A Google Chrome extension that allows you to redirec to Imgur images from its album URL